-Mark, in his record which I quoted at the beginning of this message, gave us the crucifixion by the clock.
-At nine o'clock Jesus was put on the cross.
+At 9:00, Jesus was put on the cross.
 For three hours there was physical light, but it was spiritual darkness.
-The last three hours, from twelve noon to three o'clock in the afternoon, there was physical darkness, but it was spiritual light.
+The last three hours, from 12:00 noon to 3:00 in the afternoon, there was physical darkness but spiritual light.
 In those first three hours, man did his worst; in the last three hours, God did His best.
-In the first three hours, it was man venting his hatred upon this One who was dying there.
-They did everything they could think of to ridicule Him as He was suffering.
-Then at twelve noon, God dropped down the mantle of night upon that cross as if to say to the world, "You can't see how horrible this really is."
+In the first three hours, man vented his hatred on this One who was dying there.
+They did everything they could think of to ridicule Him as He suffered.
+Then at 12:00 noon, God dropped down the mantle of night upon that cross as if to say to the world, "You can't see how horrible this really is."

-Now, I know today there are ministers who try to show they are fundamental by depicting the cross in all of its gory, bloody detail, but you won't find any detail in the Word of God.
-God put the mantle of darkness down over that cross so that we couldn't see it.
-What you prove when you try to paint the cross in its bloody detail is that you are crude, not fundamental.
+Now, I know today there are ministers who depict the cross in all of its gory, bloody detail, but you won't find any detail in the Word of God.
+God put the mantle of darkness down over that cross so we couldn't see it.

-Therefore, during the last three hours - hear me carefully - that cross became an altar on which "the Lamb of God, who taketh away the sin of the world" was offered (John 1:29).
-It was in those three hours that the Lord said through the prophet Isaiah, "It pleased the LORD to bruise him; he hath put him to grief" (Isaiah 53:10).
-In those three hours was the fulfillment of what

-John the Baptist had said: "Behold the Lamb of God, who taketh away the sin of the world."
-And during those three hours, He "who knew no sin [was made] to be sin for us" (2 Corinthians 5:21).
-He took your place; He took my place.
-He died in your stead and in my stead.
+Therefore, during the last three hours-hear me carefully-that cross became an altar on which "the Lamb of God who takes away the sin of the world" was offered (John 1:29).
+It was in those three hours that the Lord said through the prophet Isaiah, "It pleased the LORD to bruise Him; He has put Him to grief" (Isaiah 53:10).
+During those three hours, He "who knew no sin [was made] to be sin for us" (2 Corinthians 5:21).
+He took your place and my place to die in our stead.
 That is the way God must treat sin and sinners.
 Although the Lord Jesus is the holy Son of God, in those three hours He bore the sin of the world.
-Then as light broke on that cross, I think the centurion looked at the most horrible sight he'd ever seen, because Isaiah said that our Savior was bruised more than any man (see Isaiah 52:14).
-He must have looked terrible, hanging there.
-This centurion stepped out from the crowd, took his place beneath the cross, and said, "Truly this man was the Son of God" (Mark 15:39).
+Then as light broke on that cross, I think the centurion looked at the most horrible sight he'd ever seen, because Isaiah said our Savior was bruised more than any man (see Isaiah 52:14).
+He must have looked terrible hanging there.
+This centurion stepped out from the crowd, took his place beneath the cross, and said, "Truly this Man was the Son of God" (Mark 15:39).

-Now I know today that there are theologians who say, "That is not an adequate confession.
-He couldn't join my church by saying only that."
+Now I know there are theologians who say that was not an adequate confession and that he couldn't join their church by saying only that.
 But let me remind you that the centurion was living up to the light he had up to that moment.
 He had come a long way.
-Now I'll agree that he had never read Hodge's theology - and I have always felt he was lucky to have missed that!
-Neither had he gone to some of our theological seminaries - and that, my friend, was a bless-ing!
-Neither had he read any of my books, which may have been a blessing also.
-Although he did not know a great deal, he knew enough to take his place beneath the cross of Christ.
+He never read any theology books or attended seminary, but although he didn't know a great deal, he knew enough to take his place beneath the cross of Christ.
 Do you know that all God has ever asked any sinner to do is to take his place beneath the cross of Christ?
-It's not how much you know, it's whom you believe - that's the thing that is important.
+It's not how much you know, it's in whom you believe-that's what is important.
 And the centurion went into eternity a different way than how Pilate went.